 1. A case is being filed by a lady against my friend who is now in foreign location.
 He is confident of the case but doesn't want to return to america with the fear of the imprisonment.
 Can he present his case through video conferencing from an international location?

 Yesterday I got the news that the seller has agreed and signed on my offer to purchase a condo.
 Then today I get a call that he was under the influence of pain medication from yesterday morning's doctor's visit and that he does not remember agreeing to the contract.
-Can this contract still be...
+Can this contract...
 Read more »

 It is difficult to give an accurate answer to this question without knowing all the details of your case.
 Generally, for example, a person may argue that a contract is voidable because he did not have the capacity or legal ability to enter the contract due to being under the influence of drugs or...Read more »